drtp-skills/drtp-skills.github.io/_pages/funds-prof-dev.md

 </ul>

-By default this award will be administered following the reimbursement model, applicants will therefore be expected to keep good records of all expenses.
+By default this award will be administered following the reimbursement model, applicants will therefore be expected to keep comprehensive records of all expenses.
 Final reimbursement requests should be within 10% of the requested costs.
 If this model does not work for you, please indicate that clearly in your application.
-You must apply and be successful in your application before the activity you seek support for takes place.
+You must apply and be successful in your application before incurring any costs in relation to the activity you are seeking support for.
 <br>
 <br>
 The successful applicants commit to: